 In May 2022, independent directors as well as Mr. Austin J. Shanfelter, the Company's Executive Chairman, Interim Chief Executive Officer and Interim Chief Financial Officer, were awarded an aggregate of 623,655 shares of restricted common stock.
 The total number included 193,548 shares, which were awarded to the six independent directors and vested immediately on the date of the grant, as well as 430,107 shares of time-vested restricted stock units awarded to Mr. Shanfelter.
-The time-vested restricted stock units will vest as follows: (1) 179,211 will cliff vest and will be settled in stock, unless the Company's Compensation Committee exercises its discretion to settle all or a portion in cash (on a one-for-one basis), provided Mr. Shanfelter fulfills his term as Interim Chief Executive Officer, which the Company expects to occur prior to April 6, 2023 and (2) 250,896 will cliff vest and will be settled in stock, unless the Company's Compensation Committee exercises its discretion to settle all or a portion in cash (on a one-for-one basis), provided Mr. Shanfelter fulfills his term as Executive Chairman, which the Company expects to occur prior to April 6, 2023.
+In September 2022, 179,211 of the time-vested restricted stock units cliff vested and were settled in stock as a result of Mr. Shanfelter fulfilling his term as Interim Chief Executive Officer.
+The remaining 250,896 time-vested restricted stock units will cliff vest and will be settled in stock, unless the Company's Compensation Committee exercises its discretion to settle all or a portion in cash (on a one-for-one basis), provided Mr. Shanfelter fulfills his term as Executive Chairman, which the Company expects to occur prior to April 6, 2023.
 The fair value on the date of the grant of all shares awarded in May 2022 was \$2.79 per share.